Announcement

 Despite the recent disposable vape ban, around 6 million vapes and pods are still being thrown away every week across the UK, with many continuing to end up in recycling and general waste bins.

 Vapes contain lithium batteries.
-When these batteries are crushed during collection or processing, they can rapidly overheat and ignite.
+Lithium metal reacts with oxygen and moisture in the air and can ignite under certain conditions, particularly when damaged, or heated.
 With highly combustible recyclable materials such as paper and cardboard surrounding the load, fires can spread quickly through collection vehicles and recycling facilities.

 At our facilities, our teams regularly remove vapes from recycling loads by hand before they reach MRF equipment and throughout the process, to reduce the risk of fires onsite.
 However, these items should never have entered the recycling stream in the first place.